HighPoint/aws-powershell-aerolite/README.md

 &nbsp;

 7) Congratulations!
-The Aerolite Step Function will start executing the PowerShell commands.
+The Aerolite Step Function will start executing the PowerShell commands in the S3 file.
 It's that easy.

 &nbsp;